FettBoba/terraform4OCI/README.md

 # terraform4OCI
-Sample TF Scripts for Oracle Cloud Infrastructure
+Collection of Terraform Scripts for Oracle Cloud Infrastructure

+Free to use h.schmaldienst@gmail.com